 With financial management being a top priority of retirement plan boards, an experience study can be a vital tool for the successful financial plan management of a pension.
 Here are two important questions plan sponsors should consider: What is the purpose of an experience study?
 And what benefits can it provide my pension plan?
 Milliman’s latest Dear Actuary column provides some perspective.

 Many pension plan sponsors are looking to make sure their funding policies are appropriate and sustainable.
 What are some options for amortizing unfunded liability?
 This Dear Actuary column highlights three distinct approaches: open amortization, closed amortization, and layered amortization.

-When forced with rising pension costs, many public pension plan sponsors are pressured to freeze plan benefits.
-However, a look into five key pension plan provisions that are the biggest drivers of pension costs can help sponsors set a sustainable level of benefits.
+When faced with rising pension costs, many public pension plan sponsors are pressured to freeze plan benefits.
+However, a look into five key pension plan provisions that are the biggest drivers of pension costs can help sponsors set sustainable levels of benefits.
 This Dear Actuary column provides perspective.

 One Native American community engaged Milliman to learn how membership growth would affect the funding needed to finance benefit programs for its citizenry.
 In this article, consultant Bruce Mitton explains the firm’s population projection that helped tribal leaders understand the financial implications of the community’s long-term growth rate.